RTMecha/BetterLegacy/snapshots.md

 ﻿# ???

 ## Features
+### Story
+- All cutscenes are now at a pre-polish state.
+- You can now view cutscenes of levels you've beaten.

 ### Core
 - Color hex modifiers now allow for overriding opacity if the hex code is 8 digits in length. (the last two digits representing opacity)
 - Fully implemented Polygon Shape.
 Thanks Pidge! :D